edhendoschem/UoL_Photonics/readme.md

 #Leeds Photonic group files

-## Introduction
+## Purpose and organization

+This repository was created to share the knowledge with the rest of the Leeds Photonics group.

-This repository is organized by programming language, each folder contains a readme file that explains the use of each of the programs in it and a folder named 'OLD'.
+It is organized by programming language, each folder contains a readme file that explains the use of each of the programs, and a folder named 'OLD'.

-The 'OLD' folder, contains working versions of programs which were written when I was learning that particular language and therefore may be disorganized and/or difficult to read.
+The 'OLD' folder, contains versions of programs which were written when I was learning that particular language, and therefore may be disorganized and/or difficult to read but they work! and could prove useful

+If you have any comments or suggestions, please let me know at pm14ehds@leeds.ac.uk

+**Note:** If you find logical errors and/or bugs in the code, please let me know and I'll strive to fix it as soon as possible!
+**Note2:** Let me know if you find spelling and grammar mistakes.

 ## Copyright
 Copyright 2017, Eduardo Henriques Dos Santos, All rights reserved.